publishing.co.uk

 Newsletter promo sites email your discounted or free book to large lists of genre readers for a flat fee — the most reliable paid driver of indie ebook sales after a price drop.
 The tier list: BookBub Featured Deals are the gold standard (huge reach, hard to get, £100s); below that, Freebooksy (free books), Bargain Booksy (99p/99c deals), Fussy Librarian, Robin Reads and Books Butterfly are affordable and effective.
 The proven play is stacking: schedule several promos across consecutive days during a price drop to compound the ranking boost.
 Works best for series book one (free or 99p) feeding paid sequels.
 Always check each site's genre fit and minimum review count.

-Newsletter promo sites are the most dependable paid sales lever in indie publishing: pay a flat fee, they email your discounted book to a big list of genre readers, you get a sales spike.
+Newsletter promo sites are one of the most dependable paid sales levers in indie publishing: pay a flat fee, they email your discounted book to a big list of genre readers, you get a sales spike.
 Here's the 2026 tier list and how to use them.

 The tier list

 Tier 1 — BookBub Featured Deals.
 The gold standard.
-Enormous, curated genre lists; a Featured Deal can sell thousands of copies.
+Enormous, curated genre lists; a Featured Deal can sell hundreds to thousands of copies depending on genre and list size.
 Hard to get accepted and costs £100s, but nothing else matches the reach.
 (Different from BookBub Ads, which is the self-serve CPC platform.)
 See BookBub Featured Deal strategy.

 Tier 2 — the affordable workhorses: